Chevrolet Biscayne: Fifth generation (1971–1975)

 The Turbo Hydra-Matic transmission was made standard on all cars ordered with a V8 engine starting midway through the 1971 model year.
-Production of the Biscayne for the United States market ended for 1972; it wasn't advertised that year in Chevrolet's brochure but was available for fleet buyers.
+Production of the Biscayne for the United States market ended for 1972; it was not advertised that year in Chevrolet's brochure but was available for fleet buyers.
 However, the Biscayne name was still used in Canada through the 1975 model year, with a 350 cubic-inch V8 engine and Turbo Hydra-Matic automatic transmission made standard for 1974.
 The station wagon model had been sold as the Brookwood, but for 1973 the Biscayne station wagon made a return for the Canadian market only.
 Like its stablemates, the 1975 Biscayne received new dashboard, radio and climate control graphics (including a 100-mph speedometer with kilometer equivalents) and the availability of two new options: an Econominder gauge package (with temperature gauge and a gauge that monitored fuel economy, based on the driver's current driving habits) and intermittent windshield wipers.

 The fourth generation wagons featured a 'clamshell' design marketed as the Glide-away tailgate, also called a "disappearing" tailgate because when open, the tailgate was completely out of view.
 On the clamshell design, the rear power-operated glass slid up into the roof and the lower tailgate (with either manual or optional power operation), lowered completely below the load floor.
 The manual lower tailgate was counterbalanced by a torque rod similar to the torque rods used in holding a trunk lid open, requiring a 35 lb push to fully lower the gate.
 Raising the manual gate required a 5 lb pull via a handhold integral to the top edge of the retractable gate.
 The power operation of both upper glass and lower tailgate became standard equipment in later model years.
 Wagons with the design featured an optional third row of forward-facing seats accessed by the rear side doors and a folding second-row seat — and could accommodate a 4 x 8' sheet of plywood with rear seats folded.
 The clamshell design required no increased footprint or operational area to open, allowing a user to stand at the cargo opening without impediment of a door — for example, in a closed garage.

 Discontinuation

-Three main factors helped kill off the Biscayne, the first being that the government wanted more fuel efficient cars, and the Biscayne was not such.
-The second reason being that the Chevrolet Biscayne was starting to overlap with other GM models like the Chevrolet Bel Air and the Pontiac Catalina.
-Prices were starting to overlap..
-The third and final reason was money, Chevrolet was losing money to foreign imports, so Chevrolet phased out the Biscayne to put more effort into cars like the Chevrolet Vega and Chevrolet Chevette.
+Three main factors helped kill off the Biscayne, the first being that the government wanted more fuel efficient cars, which the Biscayne was not.
+The second reason being that the Chevrolet Biscayne was starting to overlap with other, higher margin GM models like the Chevrolet Bel Air and the Pontiac Catalina, including in price.
+The third and final reason was money: Chevrolet was losing money to foreign imports, so they phased out the Biscayne to put more effort into cars like the Vega and Chevette.